Capturing a Crisis: MHA’s Weekly Behavioral Health Boarding Reports

 Prohibiting clinical denials due to an administrative or technical defect in a claim, and requiring coverage of all medically necessary mental health services.

-Addressing administrative barriers – such as Determination of Need requirements – for providers that wish to expand behavioral health services.
+Addressing administrative barriers such as Determination of Need requirements for providers expanding BH services, and insurance prior authorization/notification processes for providers.

 MHA will continue to work collaboratively with its members, our partners in the behavioral health space, and the state to improve behavioral healthcare in these areas.